HopTB/HopTB.jl/docs/src/index.md

-# Hop.jl
+# HopTB.jl

-Hop.jl is a tight binding package written in julia.
+HopTB.jl is a tight binding package written in julia.
 The package has the ability of dealing with non-orthogonal tight binding models and aims at both first principle calculations of real materials and model calculations.

 ## Features

-Hop.jl is still under active development.
+HopTB.jl is still under active development.
 Current features include
  - Anomalous Hall effect
  - Spin Hall effect
  - Permittivity